jsofri/Brick-Breaker-Game/README.md

 ### how to run
-download all content of master branch open directory in CMD and run three commands:
+download all content of master branch. open directory in CMD and run three commands:
 ```
 make compile